-Student health plans must comply with the requirement and offer the preventive health services, including contraceptive coverage, without cost-sharing.
+Student health plans must comply with the requirement and offer the preventive health services, including birth control coverage, without cost-sharing.
 The only plans excepted are self-funded student health plans.

-The bottom line: If you have health insurance through your school, your birth control should be covered without co-pay.
+The bottom line: If you have health insurance through your school, it is likely that your birth control should be covered without co-pay.

 What about women on Medicaid?

-Prior to the health care law, Medicaid already prohibited co-pays for contraceptives, although states did not cover every method for every eligible individual.
+Prior to the health care law, Medicaid already prohibited co-pays for birth control, although states did not cover every method for every eligible individual.
 Under the ACA, states can expand their Medicaid program and the ACA’s preventive health service requirements apply to this expanded program.
-Therefore, for women who are now eligible for the expanded Medicaid program have access to the full range of FDA-approved methods without co-pay.
+Therefore, women who are now eligible for the expanded Medicaid program have access to the full range of FDA-approved birth control methods without co-pay.

 The bottom line: If you have health insurance through Medicaid, you should have access to birth control without a co-pay.